 Why You Should Go To Cinque Terre

 Cinque Terre is a national park and one of the most gorgeous stops on your Italy bucket list quest.
 Generally, no cars are allowed within the villages, so you can enjoy your walk without noise from traffic or worrying that a car might bump into you.
 Italy’s Cinque Terre is famous for its colorful houses – and actually, for the residents, it’s illegal to repaint your house – you might even go to jail!
-The story behind these colors is actually a funny one – as these are fisherman villages, the fishermen painted their houses a bright specific color, so they could “spy” on their wives while at sea! 😀
+The story behind these colors is actually a funny one that you should know for your Cinque Terre itinerary.
+As these are fisherman villages, the fishermen painted their houses a bright specific color, so they could “spy” on their wives while at sea! 😀

 Don’t miss these 9 hidden gems in Florence!